Shantang3/ACE-CPT-Notes/Personal Notes/0Chr11: Integrated Exercise Programming.md

 Weekly or biweekly exercise duration progression for cardio training over the first 4-6 weeks of training a new client: 10%.

 Cardio interval is typically introduced during fitness training.
-Anaerobic power is typically performed during performance traning.
+Anaerobic power is typically performed during performance training.
+At performance training, 70-80% of the time should be spent in zone 1.

+6 seconds is the commonly recommended training tempo for new exercises.

+High-intensity activities should be performed close to the beginning of the conditioning portion when the client is less likely to be fatigued.
+Plyometric drills is most appropriate to be performed at the beginning, following a dynamic warm-up.

 ## Evidence-based Practice (EBP)